Alojzy Ehrlich: During the Holocaust

+Post-Holocaust career

 After the war, he settled in Paris, where for some time he lived in a tenement building, on the seventh floor.
 Ehrlich continued playing tennis, with several achievements.
 However, he did not represent Poland any more, because living in the West led to his being named persona non grata by the Communist government.
 Between 1952 and 1963, he was a member of the French national team, reaching the quarterfinals of the 1957 World Championships.
 Also, in the late 1940s and early 1950s, Ehrlich many times was international champion of such countries as Ireland, France, Germany and the Netherlands.

 In the Irish Open he beat Johnny Leach in straight sets, shortly after Leach had won his first World Singles Title.
 For the previous 6 weeks, Erlich had been coaching Irish players, from beginners to the National Team, and must have been sorely out of top class practice.
 After coaching sessions, for practice, he would play his unofficial assistant Zerrick Woolfson of Dublin, giving him 12 points start.
 He told Woolfson that he gave the National Team members 10 points.

 His victory over Leach was highly gratifying to him, since he had not been able to get sponsorship from any country, and was therefore not allowed to partake in the World Championships.
 He was about 35 years old at this time, and considered long past his best.
 During this period he was also developing a sports business partnership with French Champion Amouretti.

 After finishing his career, Ehrlich became a coach, also developing a table tennis robot, which was presented by him in 1964 in Malmö, Sweden.
 Furthermore, Ehrlich was the one who introduced military fitness drills, based on backward hops down long staircases.
 In the French Riviera, he opened a holiday center with table tennis training facilities.

 He died in a hospital in the Paris suburb of Saint Denis on 7 December 1992.

+The character of Bela Kletzki in the 2025 American film Marty Supreme, played by Géza Röhrig, is based on Ehrlich.